harishvc/quick-references/www/www-intro.md

 ## How do you change DNS?
 [TODO]

 ## How can you do a reverse lookup?
 [TODO]

+## What is Name Based Server?
+- **Name based virtual server** hosting refers to hosting multiple domains on `1` IP address
+- DNS can be configured to have a `CNAME` entry that maps the name based server to the IP address
+- Apache can be then configured to resolve the name based server
+- Name based virtual hosting also eases the demand for scarce IP addresses

 ## What happens when a web page is requested?